-To address the issue, we introduce a controlled evaluation framework and focus on a single-blind review setting\footnote{A common practice in leading venues: IEEE journals and ArXiv, where reviewers are aware of author identities.}, revealing how interventions on authors' affiliation or inferred gender can shape the decisions of LLMs.
+Despite these growing concerns, a systematic evaluation of bias in LLM-powered review systems remains notably absent.
+To address this, we introduce a controlled counterfactual evaluation framework and focus on a single-blind review setting\footnote{A common practice in leading venues: IEEE journals and ArXiv, where reviewers are aware of author identities.}, revealing how interventions on authors' metadata can shape the decisions of LLMs.
 For each paper, we generate review ratings using a standardized prompt, derived from official review guidelines.
 To isolate potential sources of bias, we modify only one attribute at a time, such as author affiliation or gender (implicit in the author name), while holding all other variables constant.
-To capture more subtle and implicit forms of bias, we introduce soft ratings, derived from the model’s internal rank distribution.
+To capture more subtle and implicit forms of bias, we also introduce soft ratings, derived from the model’s internal rank distribution.
 These ratings provide probabilistic evidence of bias that may persist even after post-training calibration~\citep{ouyang2022training}.
-Accordingly, results are presented in two formats: hard ratings, reflecting the model’s most confident decision, and soft ratings, revealing more nuanced behaviors.
+Accordingly, results are presented in two formats: hard ratings, reflecting the model’s most confident decision, and soft ratings, revealing more nuanced biased behaviors.

-Our analysis of 9 LLMs reveals consistent bias, with models systematically favoring highly ranked institutions.
+Our analysis across 9 LLMs reveals consistent bias, with models systematically favoring highly ranked institutions.
 This trend is apparent not only in explicit bias, reflected in the model’s most confident choices, but also in hidden bias, where the model's internal rankings show even stronger implicit favoritism.
+We further find that LLMs are biased towards the author's publication history and their education level.
 We also observe subtle gender-related preferences across models, which, while small in isolation, carry the potential to compound and reinforce disparities over time.
 These findings raise serious concerns about fairness and reliability in LLM-assisted review systems.
 As such systems increasingly influence downstream tasks like deep research~\citep{openai_deepresearch_2025}, even subtle forms of preference could propagate and compromise the integrity of scientific evaluation.